Some dance pedagogy guidelines by Richard Powers

 The good news is that your dancing skills will enable you to walk and move in a younger manner.
 You know that dancing is acting, so you can mostly act like the movements of a younger dancer, to a certain extent.
 Here's how...

 Study the way that the elderly walk.
 Watch closely and then imitate their walk.
-Specifically, you'll see (1) head slouched a little forward, (2) shoulders slightly hunched up, (3) elbows pinned back (that's an important one), (4) limited range of head and arm motion, (5) a shuffling gait.
+Specifically, you'll see (1) head slouched a little forward, (2) shoulders slightly hunched up, (3) elbows pinned back (that's an important one), (4) limited range of head and arm motion, (5) a shuffling gait on flat feet.
 Try it – practice that exactly, so you know how it feels.
 Now reverse all of those.
-(1) Head tall but not stiff, (2) shoulders down, (3) elbows at your side, not even slightly pinned back, (4) animate your head and arms, (5) stride like a younger person.
+(1) Head tall but not stiff, (2) shoulders down, (3) elbows at your side, not even slightly pinned back, (4) animate your head and arms, (5) stride like a younger person, on the balls of your feet.

 Try different strides.
 The next time you're walking down a sidewalk (maybe when no one is watching) try the John Travolta strut from Saturday Night Fever.
 Try a hip-hop stride, not to be a poseur, but to expand your range of motion.
 Loosen up and put a spring in your step.
 Then keep a little bit of that animation whenever you walk, move, or teach your dance class.